jadecobra/python_tdd_exercises/source/how_to/make_person.rst

     TypeError: factory() got an
                unexpected keyword argument 'first_name'

-  because the definition for ``src.telephone.factory`` does not allow calling it with inputs and the test sends ``'first_name'`` as input - the parentheses are empty.
+  because the definition for ``src.person.factory`` does not allow calling it with inputs and the test sends ``'first_name'`` as input - the parentheses are empty.

 * I add :ref:`TypeError` to the list of :ref:`Exceptions<errors>` seen